Quansight/Quansight-website/apps/labs/posts/integrating-hypothesis-into-sympy.md

 ### What Has Changed in Sympy?

 Hypothesis is now a required _testing_ dependency of sympy.
 Property based tests can be created in the _test_hypothesis.py_ file in respective tests directories (More on this [here](https://github.com/sympy/sympy/blob/master/doc/src/contributing/new-contributors-guide/writing-tests.md#hypothesis-testing)).
-An example PBT file can be found in  [ntheory/tests](https://github.com/sympy/sympy/blob/master/sympy/ntheory/tests/test_hypothesis.py)
+An example testing file using hypothesis can be found in  [ntheory/tests](https://github.com/sympy/sympy/blob/master/sympy/ntheory/tests/test_hypothesis.py)
 ### Utilizing Hypothesis in Sympy

 Hypothesis was able to find various bugs and code design flaws.
 Below I will highlight two: